What is Architects of Air’s ‘Luminarium’?

 It has been described as something of a cross between a womb and a cathedral.
 This is the inflatable walk-in sculpture made of plastic sheeting and inflated with compressed air, called the Luminarium.
 This walk-in sculpture is designed to encapsulate and give visitors a sense of the beauty of natural light.
 It is the brainchild of Alan Parkinson, founder of Architects of Air.
 This work has toured over 40 countries and received over 3 million visitors.

 The Luminaria (several units of Luminarium) are designed with an inspiration of natural forms and shapes as well as man-made forms like gothic and Islamic architecture.
 The visitor is immersed in an environment of color as the natural light is filtered through the fabric.
 The winding paths in the maze and the colors combine to create a sensory experience that many have described as blissful.

 Luminosity & the impact on the senses

 The Luminarium has surprising luminosity.
-Natural light is filtered by the translucent colored fabric and transmitted in fantastic hues whose beauty have an instant impact on a visitor’s senses.
+Natural light is filtered by the translucent colored fabric and transmitted in fantastic hues whose beauty instantly impacts a visitor’s senses.
 The environment feels utopian and organic with a flash of radiant brilliance.